cheomanigua/godotdoc/content/docs/data_models/resources.md

 ## Create resources in batch from JSON file

 You can generate several to dozens or hundreds of `.tres` files from a single JSON file.
-In this example, we are generating five different `.tres` files from this [JSON file](https://drive.google.com/file/d/1pqJw1z3rW2_9pZzKRPQUmhrX_wpwNScq/view?usp=drive_link).
+In the next two examples, we are generating five different `.tres` files from this [JSON file](https://drive.google.com/file/d/1pqJw1z3rW2_9pZzKRPQUmhrX_wpwNScq/view?usp=drive_link).
 The order of the keys and values does not matter.

+The first example uses a resource file with variables for the `Races` class properties.
+The second example uses a dictionary for the `Races` class properties.
+The difference lies in convenience.
+If you use dictionaries, you can easily iterate through all the properties.
+Otherwise, you have to access each property individually.
+It's up to you and the design of your game.

+{{< alert context="info" text="You can create a lot of different `.tres` files in seconds from a JSON file.
+If you want to speed up your workflow even further, you can create all the data very fast in a spreadsheet.
+Then you can export it to a CSV file and convert it to JSON.
+You can check [this article](dictionaries/#csv-to-json)." />}}

+### Variables

 Follow these steps: